kyesh/on-target-analysis-for-ynab/docs/YNAB_DOCUMENTATION_SUMMARY.md

 - **Third-Party Tools**: Reference implementations and community tools

 ### Contact and Contributions
-This documentation package was created as part of the YNAB Off-Target Assignment Analysis project.
-For questions, improvements, or contributions, please refer to the project repository and documentation.
+This simplified documentation package was created as part of the YNAB Off-Target Assignment Analysis project.
+The simplified approach eliminates over-engineering while maintaining accuracy for all practical scenarios.

 ---

 **Version History**:
 - v1.0: Initial basic goal type handling
-- v2.0: Complete implementation with future-dated goals, cadence support, and comprehensive error handling
+- v2.0: Complex implementation with future-dated goals and comprehensive edge cases
+- v3.0: **Simplified approach with four definitive rules** ✅